 Communication channels are the default channel for a given consent.
 You can change it in a candidate profile anytime without erasing the whole consent.

 Admin can set the Clauses Settings as preferred.
-For example, admin can decide that a recruiter will not have permission to delete a clause from the form (that should work for a consent given for a particular recruitment and information obligation).
+For example, the admin can decide that a recruiter will not have permission to delete a clause from the form (that should work for a consent given for particular recruitment and information obligation).